 If you experienced morning sickness during your first trimester, it’s likely fading away now.
 The uncomfortable symptoms of early pregnancy (nausea and extreme fatigue, for example) don’t typically continue into your second trimester.
 This is one reason why many people consider their second trimester of pregnancy to be the best part of pregnancy.

 Throughout your pregnancy, your healthcare provider will order various tests to check on your health and the health of your developing fetus.
 During your second trimester, you’ll typically be screened for a few different things, including the Rh factor of your blood and the condition gestational diabetes.
 You'll also have an ultrasound during your second trimester.
-This ultrasound is probably best known for telling new parents the sex of their baby, but it’s mainly used to look at their anatomy.
+This ultrasound is probably best known for telling new parents the sex of the fetus, but it’s mainly used to look at their anatomy.

 One thing your provider will test for during your second trimester is your Rh factor.
 Rh factor is an antigen protein found on most people’s red blood cells.
 If you don’t have the protein, then you are Rh- (negative).
-You’ll be given an injection of Rh immune globulin (called Rhogam®) during the 28th week of your pregnancy to prevent the development of antibodies that could be harmful to your fetus.
+You’ll be given an injection of Rh immune globulin (called Rhogam®) during the 28th week of your pregnancy to prevent the development of antibodies that could be harmful to the fetus.
 You’ll also be given an injection of Rhogam® after delivery if your fetus has Rh+ (positive) blood.

 If you are Rh-, you may also receive this injection if you: